microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/federatedidentitycredential.md

 ---
 title: "federatedIdentityCredential resource type"
-description: "Resource that holds references to an application's federated identity credentials.
+description: "References an application's federated identity credentials.
 These federated identities are used when exchanging a token from a trusted issuer for an access token linked to an application registered on Azure AD."
 author: "kjyam98"
 ms.localizationpriority: medium
 ms.prod: "applications"